wri-dssg-omdena/policy-data-analyzer/tasks/text_preprocessing/output/sentence_splitting_evaluation.md

 		- The rest...?
 There are bulet points that are joint together until sentence 9), Sentence_57-61

->>> General patterns to take in account for preprocessing:
+*General patterns to take in account for preprocessing*:
 - Get rid of law numbers (Ley No 12.345) - splitting by space, identifying element next to No. and replacing with "Numero" and a random number.
 - (PRIORITY) We need to do something about the bullet points like "a)"...
 Maybe we add a new line to the back, so it gets considered as a new sentence?
 Or we deal with them after the initial sentence splitting
 - Get rid of patterns like ".-" which are only confusing